 How can we create workplaces where every voice matters, everyone thrives and finds meaning, and change and innovation happen naturally?

-Kent Johnson: The starting point is to truly value our employees.
+Kent Johnson: The starting point is to value our employees truly.
 Not to merely look for what they can do to help us achieve corporate profitability goals and short-term time-related goals, but to care about them as human beings.
-My particular focus in this vein is on religious diversity, and here’s why: If we really want to unleash diverse perspectives and energy, we must look for ways to help employees engage work in accordance with their deeply held beliefs.
+My particular focus in this vein is on religious diversity.
+Here’s why: If we really want to unleash diverse perspectives and energy, we must look for ways to help employees engage in work following their deeply held beliefs.

 One of Webster’s definitions of “religion” is “a cause, principle, or system of beliefs held to with ardor and faith.”
 In that broad sense, nearly everyone is “religious.”
 Everyone has some deeply held principles and beliefs.
 We must free people to connect their “religion” to their work.